sahgoku/Notified/README.md

 # Notified
-Notified is an Android library that informs the user of the number of his last unread notifications...
+Notified is an android view that displays the number of new elements...

 ## Installation